STREET PARTIES

 Celebrate 130 years of the Lismore to Murwillumbah Railway and experience the exciting evolution of Prospero Street and the Northern Rivers Rail Trail at the Murwillumbah Railway Station Precinct into a hub of creativity, community, and business.

-Enjoy an afternoon filled with exquisite cars from Tweed Valley Vehicle Restorers Club, trackless train rides roving performances by the wacky Lollipop Ladies and the Flycle launch skateboarding workshops with Kingswood Creative- Vintage treasure hunts at Dusty Rummage fashion stalls.
+An afternoon filled with exquisite cars from Tweed Valley Vehicle Restorers Club, trackless train rides roving performances by the wacky Lollipop Ladies and the Flycle launch skateboarding workshops with Kingswood Creative- Vintage treasure hunts at Dusty Rummage fashion stalls.
 As well as Bike Care Workshops with Better By Bike OZ the Storytelling Salon including exhibitions, tours and local history with the Murwillumbah Historical Society, delicious food and drinks and live music by The Jacks Band and Phil and Tiley.

 Presented by Business Murwillumbah, proudly funded by the NSW Government as part of the Open Streets Program led by Transport NSW and supported by Tweed Shire Council, Local Streets Alive and the Northern Rivers Rail Trail.